jonnylaw/ComposableStateSpaceModels/README.md

 ![POMP DAG](Figures/PompDag.png)

 The distribution, p, represents the Markov transition kernel of the state space.
 The distribution pi, represents the observation distribution, parameterised by the state space.
 The function f is a linear deterministic function, which can be used to add cyclic seasonal components to the state space.
 The function g is the linking-function from a [generalised linear model](https://en.wikipedia.org/wiki/Generalized_linear_model), which transforms the state space into the parameter space of the observation model.
+Define gamma = f(t, x) and eta = g(gamma).

 ## Simulating the State Space